Documentation Index

 System Processing Capacity

-If you expect to exceed these numbers regularly, please contact technical support to double-check the system capacity and discuss the available options.
+If you expect to exceed these numbers regularly, contact technical support to double-check system capacity and discuss your options.
 In extreme cases, Private Cloud may be the best choice.

 Scaling Principles